Donggang-Jia/Donggang-Jia.github.io/index.md

+# Email: donggangjia@gmail.com
 ## About Me
 My name is Donggang Jia.
 I received my Master's degree in Artificial Intelligence at [The University of Southampton](https://www.southampton.ac.uk) in 2020.
 Advised by Professor [Xiaohao Cai](https://sites.google.com/site/welcome2xhcai/), I completed my master thesis in medical image segmentation.
-Previously, I received my Bachelor's degree in Computer Science and Technology at [The University of Posts and Telecommunications](https://www.bupt.edu.cn) in 2019.
-You can also access my resume [here](/pdf/Resume.pdf)
+Previously, I received my Bachelor's degree in Computer Science and Technology at [The Beijing University of Posts and Telecommunications](https://www.bupt.edu.cn) in 2019.
+You can also access my resume [here](/pdf/Resume.pdf).

 ---